tweenjs/es6-tween/README.md

 ## Features

-* Tweens everything you give them, string (numbers only), number, number of arrays, number of object, etc...
+* Tweens everything you give them, string, number, number of arrays, number of object, all-to, interpolators and much more.
+Endless possibilites
 * Can use CSS units (e.g. appending `px`)
-* Can interpolate colours (partially)
+* Can interpolate colours
 * Easing functions are reusable outside of Tween
 * Can also use custom easing functions
 * Much of easings